weijia-yao/cdc20_singularity/README.md

 For convenience, you could directly download the data files<sup>1</sup> from [here](https://drive.google.com/open?id=1bvGdsDeV_ZGX0BHK6cfYCEdCxeM6KAby), and use the "plot" or "animation" Matlab files above to see the effects.
 The details of the data files are shown below.

-<sup>1</sup> The reason that these files are big is we used very small fixed simulation time step to obtain accurate results.
-But this is actually not necessary, one can ignore these data files and instead use dynamic simulation time step, which will reduce the simulation time significantly and produce basically the same results.

 | Name             | Category            | Description                                      |
 | ---------------- | ------------------- | ------------------------------------------------ |